 Importantly, NeighborhoodScout’s exclusive research found that Decatur's housing market shows one of the <a href="/blog/highest-appreciating-cities">top real estate appreciation rates in the U.S.A.</a> in the latest quarter, which may signal the city’s near-future real estate investment strength.

-Relative to Illinois, our data show that Decatur's latest annual appreciation rate is lower than 90% of the other cities and towns in Illinois.
+Relative to Illinois, our data show that Decatur's latest annual appreciation rate is higher than 50% of the other cities and towns in Illinois.